jfreboud/jfreboud.github.io/_posts/2022-01-22-second-dimension.markdown

 $$

-As we apply $ k^1_1 $ on every "pixel" of the $ rep^1_1 $ **channel** "one eye", we see that the maximum output "pixels" will be localised at input "pixels" that have the following context:
+As we apply $ k^1_1 $ on every "pixel" of the $ rep^1_1 $ **channel** "one eye", we see that the maximum output "pixels" will be localised at input "pixels" that have the following neighbours:
-- top left hand corner is "one eye"
+- top left hand corner neighbour is "one eye"
-- top right hand corner is "one eye".
+- top right hand corner neighbour is "one eye".

-For $ k^1_2 $ and $ rep^1_2 $ "one nose", the maximum output "pixels" will be localised at input "pixels" that have the following context:
+For $ k^1_2 $ and $ rep^1_2 $ "one nose", the maximum output "pixels" will be localised at input "pixels" that are "one nose".
-- "one nose" in the center

 For $ k^1_3 $ and $ rep^1_3 $ "one mouth", there will be no maximum "pixels", only 0.

-Adding these 3 pieces together, the maximum output "pixels" will be localised at input "pixels" where the 3 **convolution kernel** are triggered at the same time by their associated **representation**.
+Adding these 3 pieces together, the maximum output "pixels" will be localised at input "pixels" where the 3 **convolution kernel** are triggered at the same time by their associated **channel**.
-Here, $ rep^2_1 $ **represents** the "top part of a face".
+Here, this means that $ rep^2_1 $ **represents** the "top part of a face".

 <br>